What a Premium Marketing Retainer Should Actually Include

 The Core Pieces

-A strong retainer usually includes:
+A strong monthly retainer usually includes:

-- Review generation
+- Review generation and reputation support

-- Analytics
+- Analytics and plain-English reporting

 What To Avoid

-Avoid retainers that only sell deliverables with no ownership.
+Avoid retainers that sell deliverables without ownership.

 Marketing fails in the gaps.